-Challenge for credit courses shall be graded in a manner deemed appropriate faculty member responsible for the course, with either a pass/fail or letter grade.
+Challenge for credit courses shall be graded

+in a manner deemed appropriate at the time of the course creation by the faculty member responsible for the course, with either a pass/fail or letter grade.
 The minimum passing grade is a "D" unless the course, as outline in the course syllabus, requires a course grade higher than "D" for successful completion of the course.